cpelsser/rust-mdbook/src/course-1.md

 # Welcome to course 1

-This is the session of Comprehensive Rust.
-We will cover:
+In this first session we will cover:

 * Basic Rust syntax: variables, scalar and compound types, enums, structs, references, functions, and methods.